-A key element of the Planning Process included drawing on existing resources regarding hazards, vulnerabilities, and potential strategies.
-The hazard analysis and vulnerability assessment include citations of source material and this section provides an overview of some of the key resources referenced in this Plan.
-Please note that this is not a complete bibliography.
-Please see footnotes/references section for additional resources used.
+A key element of the planning process included drawing on existing resources regarding hazards, vulnerabilities, and potential strategies.
+The hazard analysis in Chapter 04 and

+Vulnerability & Consequence Profiles in Appendix A include citations of source material and this section provides an overview of some of the key resources referenced in this Plan.
+Please note that this is not a complete bibliography and see footnotes/references section for additional resources used.